unpoly/unpoly/design/unpoly2-slides.md

 Integration is now minimal
 --------------------------

-**💡 Many projects didn't end up using the built-in Bootstrap integration, because it was too opinionated.
-E.g. Unpoly tried to re-use the Bootstrap modal styles, but most projects simply wanted the white box from the Unpoly default.**
+**💡 Many projects didn't end up using the built-in Bootstrap integration, because it was too opinionated.**

-They ended up using their own configuration, which was much more minimal.
+E.g. Unpoly tried to re-use the Bootstrap modal styles, but most projects simply wanted the white box from the Unpoly default.
+Projects ended up using their own configuration, which was much more minimal.

-Unpoly 2 now ships with a **minimal Bootstrap integration**:
+Unpoly 2 now ships with a **unopinionated Bootstrap integration**:

 This is all of `unpoly-boostrap4.js`: